jethrocarr/pupistry/README.md

 Confused?
 No worried, check out the sample repo that shows a very simple setup.
-You can copy this and start your own Puppet adventure, just add in your modules to Puppetfile and add them to the relevant machines in manifests/site.pp.
+You can copy this and start your own Puppet adventure, just add in your modules to `Puppetfile` and add them to the relevant machines in `manifests/site.pp`.

 https://github.com/jethrocarr/pupistry-samplepuppet